-Lite allows you to have a 7 day trial for $7.
-After the trial ends, it costs $99 per month or $990 per year.
-This plan allows you to track up to 5 projects (websites) and track 500 keywords per project.
+Lite costs $99 per month or $990 per year.
+This plan allows you to track up to 5 projects (websites) and track 750 keywords per project.
 You can search 25 batches of keywords per day, but you can search up to 10,000 keywords per batch.
-I like to use it to search multiple ideas for long tail keywords at once so I don't use up all my searches.
+I like to use it to search multiple ideas for long tail keywords at once, so I don't use up all my searches.

-You can get up to 10,000 rows of backlinks per report from each website and you can update 100 SERPs per month.
-This is the plan I use and one thing I don't love is that I can only have 5 lists of keywords (I have 11 in KWFinder, but don't know the limit).
+You can get up to 2,500 rows of data per report from each website, although you can export 500,000 rows/mo.
+This is the plan I use, and one thing I don't love is that I can only have 5 lists of keywords (I have 11 in KWFinder, but don't know the limit).

 You can view Ahrefs's full pricing page here.

 All plans allow you to have 1 Power user who can consume up to 500 credits per month, although additional users on all plans are charged on a pay-as-you-go basis at either $20/mo for a casual user (100 credits) or $50/mo for a power user (500 credits).

 Is Ahrefs The Best SEO Tool For Me?